 Our New CASS Engine

 With the Loqate 2020Q2.0 release, the CASS2 engine has been made available.
-Loqate will target to replace the existing CASS engine for all customers over the next 12 months.
+Loqate is now targeting to replace the existing CASS engine for all customers by August 2023.

-During the soft launch period, selected accounts will be contacted by their channel manager or technical account manager to discuss an evaluation of the new engine.
+During the soft launch period, selected accounts have been contacted by their channel manager or technical account manager to discuss an evaluation of the new engine.
 Any other customers interested in testing the new engine should contact their channel manager.

 CASS will continue to be available on Windows and Linux (32-bit and 64-bit).
 Depending on customer demand, versions for AIX and zLinux may be made available too.
 To reference the latest information about supported platforms, please always view the latest release notes.

 As with the existing CASS engine, please run Install Manager to check for the latest version of CASS2 (both library and data).